top of page

 Step Two: Remove the wheels from the bike, then remove the tires and tubes from both wheels.
 Also remove the old rim strip inside the rims.

 Thoroughly clean the inside of the rims.
 You can use denatured alcohol, brake cleaner, or lacquer thinner - just don't use anything that will leave an oily residue like WD-40.
 Now it's time to convert the rims to accept the liquid sealant.
 We first need to cover all the holes for the spoke nipples.
-The solution is tubeless rim tape.
-This tape is thick plastic that will create an airtight and water tight barrier over the spoke holes.
+This requires applying a layer of tubeless rim tape.
+This tape is thick, adhesive plastic that will create an airtight and water tight barrier over the spoke holes.
 Don't skimp here and try to use duct tape or packing tape - been there, done that, and suffered because of it.
 Remember, if the tubeless conversion process fails you will have to start completely over, with new tape and new sealant.
 That is, DOUBLE the cost, so do it right the first time!

 Narrower road bike tires in the 700c class typically require only about two ounces (60ml) per tire.
 Larger MTB tires will require 3 or 4 ounces, and huge fat tires may need even more tire sealant.
 I have found that most brands of tape are interchangeable.
 I have also found that most rolls of tape are long enough to go around both of the rims twice.